Upgrading¶

 These types have been renamed, but have temporary aliases that will be removed in a future release:

-All renames should be automatically upgraded with the fixit upgrade
+All renames should be automatically upgraded with the fixit upgrade command.

 Changes¶